Parks and Recreation: Critical response

 Season two was better received and holds a Metacritic score of 71 out 100, indicating "generally favorable reviews".
 Several publications declared it among the best shows of 2009 including the Los Angeles Times, the Chicago Tribune, Time, Entertainment Weekly, GQ, New York magazine, The Star-Ledger, the San Francisco Chronicle, the Pittsburgh Post-Gazette, Paste magazine, IGN, and TV Squad.
 Several reviewers called the second season one of the most impressive comebacks in television history.
 Some reviewers said the supporting cast was now working with better material and that Amy Poehler's character had improved and become less over-the-top and more human than in the first season.
 Others praised the decision to drop subplots from season one that risked becoming stale, like Leslie's long-standing crush on Mark, as well as the decision to fill in the pit during the second season, which some commentators said freed the show up for more stories and better scripts.

-The critical acclaim continued into the third season, which holds a Metacritic score of 83 out of 100, indicating "universal acclaim".
+Positive reception continued into the third season, which holds a Metacritic score of 83 out of 100, indicating "universal acclaim".
 Steve Heisler of The A.V.
 Club said although he considered Parks and Recreation the funniest sitcom on television during its second season, "it somehow got even better" during the third.
 Henry Hanks of CNN called it "a near-flawless season".
 In TIME magazine's 2012 year-end top 10 lists, Parks and Recreation was named the top TV series.

 Parks and Recreation featured on the February 11, 2011, cover of Entertainment Weekly, which called it, "the smartest comedy on TV."
 The magazine included an article called "101 Reasons to Love Parks and Recreation."

 Poehler said the first season struggled in part due to extremely high expectations from comparisons to The Office.
 After the first season ended, she said, "I think it was something we had to work through in the beginning, and I'm kind of hoping we're on the other side of that and people will start to judge the show on its own, for what it is and realize it's just a completely different world in a similar style."
 Likewise, Schur said he believed much of the early criticism stemmed from the fact audiences were not yet familiar with the characters, and he thought viewers who revisited the episodes would enjoy them more with a better understanding of the characters.